 Now that you’ve done your research, check your Top 3 against your original list of important qualities.
 You should now have an idea of the doctor who best suits your needs.
 Contact your chosen doctor’s rooms and book in your first visit.
 You should do this as early as you can, so you don’t miss out.

-So that’s how to go about choosing the best obstetrician for you – it’s not so daunting after all!
+So that’s how to go about choosing the best obstetrician in Sydney – for you!
 Good luck!